2018-19 eligibility: The Under-9 Academy program is for children born in 2010. The Under-10 Academy program is for children born in 2009.

 - A minimum of two WYSA and/or MAYSA Academy events, with the potential for additional Academy events.
 Sixteen games (eight in fall, eight in spring) in MAYSA leagues, preferably the Rec A division.
 Half of the games will be in Oregon, with the other half in Madison-area communities.
 Most games on weekends.

-- Registration fee includes the entry fee for four tournaments (expected to be Waunakee Cup and Oregon Soccer Fall Fury in fall 2017, Puma Champions Cup in Rockford, Ill., and MC United Mountain Bay Cup in spring 2018).
+- Registration fee includes the entry fee for four tournaments (expected to be Waunakee Cup and Oregon Soccer Fall Fury in fall 2017, MC United Mountain Bay Cup and TBA in spring 2018).

 - All players must purchase a uniform (estimated cost $75).